JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/syntax_highlighting_and_error_highlighting.md

 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

 The class used to specify how a particular range of text should be highlighted is called [`TextAttributesKey`](upsource:///platform/core-api/src/com/intellij/openapi/editor/colors/TextAttributesKey.java).
-An instance of this class is created for every distinct type of item which should be highlighted (keyword, number, string and so on).
+An instance of this class is created for every distinct type of item that should be highlighted (keyword, number, string, etc.).
-The `TextAttributesKey` defines the default attributes which are applied to items of the corresponding type (for example, keywords are bold, numbers are blue, strings are bold and green).
+The `TextAttributesKey` defines the default attributes applied to items of the corresponding type (for example, keywords are bold, numbers are blue, strings are bold and green).
-The mapping of the `TextAttributesKey` to specific attributes used in an editor is defined by the [`EditorColorsScheme`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/editor/colors/EditorColorsScheme.java) class, and can be configured by the user if the plugin provides an appropriate configuration interface.
+The mapping of the `TextAttributesKey` to specific attributes used in an editor is defined by the [`EditorColorsScheme`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/editor/colors/EditorColorsScheme.java) class.
+It can be configured by the user if the plugin provides an appropriate configuration interface.
-Highlighting from multiple `TextAttributesKey` items can be layered - for example, one key may define an item's boldness and another its color.
+Highlighting from multiple `TextAttributesKey` items can be layered - for example, one key may define an item's boldness and another color.

 **Note:**
 New functionality about Language Defaults and support for additional color schemes as detailed in [Color Scheme Management](/reference_guide/color_scheme_management.md).